daniel-hritcu/ASP.NET-Assignment-1/README.md

-# ASP.NET-Assignment-1
+# RegistrationSQLServer
-assignment 1 for ASP.Net course
+Created for the Registration WebForm app and SQL Server project